swapnaramanchala4462-maker/FILE-INTEGRITY-CHECKER/README.md

 ### ETHICAL DISCLAIMER:

--For academic and security awareness purposes only.
+For academic and security awareness purposes only.

 ## OUTPUT: